KaioDotIO/Movieland/README.md

 ## Initializing the project

-This project has created using Node version `16.17.0`.
+This project was created using Node version `16.17.0`.

 `Installing project dependencies`